-The Company will indemnify you in connection with your duties and responsibilities for the Company, as set out in the enclosed Indemnification Agreement (the "Indemnification Agreement"), to be separately signed by you.

-Prior Employment:

-Indemnification:

-You have provided the Company with a copy of your prior Digital River Employee Covenant Not to Compete (your "Digital River Agreement"), and have represented that you do not have any other relevant contractual obligations to former employers.
-The Company does not believe your employment as the Company's Executive Vice President, Scores violates your Digital River Agreement.
-The Company expects that, in performing your responsibilities for the Company, you will comply with all pertinent obligations under your Digital River Agreement.
-The Company understands that you may have other contractual obligations to former employers, but you have represented that no such obligations prevent you from fulfilling your duties and responsibilities to the Company as Executive Vice President, Scores
+- Indemnification: The Company will indemnify you in connection with your duties and responsibilities for the Company, as set out in the enclosed Indemnification Agreement (the "Indemnification Agreement"), to be separately signed by you. - Prior Employment: The Company understands that you may have other contractual obligations to former employers, but you have represented that no such obligations prevent you from fulfilling your duties and responsibilities to the Company as Executive Vice President-Sales, Marketing and Services. - Taxes: The Company may withhold from any compensation payable to you in connection with your employment such federal, state and local income and employment taxes as the Company shall reasonably determine are required to be withheld pursuant to any applicable law or regulation.

-Even though the Company does not believe your employment as the Company's Executive Vice President, Scores will cause you to breach your Digital River Agreement, there is a risk that Digital River may sue you or take other actions in an attempt to have your Digital River Agreement restrict you from serving as the Company's Executive Vice President, Scores.
-Given this possibility, the Company agrees: (i) to assume the defense, with counsel and scope of representation terms to be determined by the Company, of any action, suit, claim or proceeding against you based upon your alleged violation of the Digital River Agreement arising out of your service as the Company's Executive Vice President, Scores (a "Non-Compete Action"), (ii) to indemnify you against, and advance any and all expenses (including attorneys' fees, if applicable), witness fees, damages, judgments, fines and amounts paid in settlement, and any other amounts actually incurred by you in connection with a Non-Compete Action; and (iii) if Digital River and/or anyone acting on Digital River's behalf pursues injunctive relief and you are restrained, enjoined and/or otherwise prohibited from employment with the Company, then the Company will pay you your base salary commencing on the first day you are restrained, enjoined and/or are otherwise prohibited from employment with the Company and continuing thereafter until the earlier of (x) the date of a final determination that there is no legal impediment to your employment with the Company, (y) the date the Company terminates your employment in accordance with the terms of the Agreement, or (z) the one-year anniversary of the first day you are restrained, enjoined and/or are otherwise prohibited from employment with the Company.
-For avoidance of doubt, any court-ordered termination of your employment with the Company related to a Non-Compete Action will not be considered to be a Qualifying Termination.
-To the extent that the provisions of the Indemnification Agreement do not conflict with any undertaking of the Company set forth in this Agreement, such as your obligation to provide written request for indemnification, such provisions shall apply with respect to the defense against a Non-Compete Action.
-The Company may withhold from any compensation payable to you in connection with your employment such federal, state Taxes: and local income and employment taxes as the Company shall reasonably determine are required to be withheld pursuant to any applicable law or regulation.
 You acknowledge and agree that the Company has made no assurances or representations to you regarding the tax treatment of any consideration provided for in this Agreement and that the Company has advised you to obtain your own personal tax advice.
 Except for any tax amounts withheld by the Company from the payments or other consideration hereunder and any employment taxes required to be paid by the Company or any tax liabilities for you that are the direct result of the Company failing to make payments or to provide other consideration hereunder in accordance with the terms of this Agreement, you shall be responsible for payment of any and all taxes owed in connection with the consideration provided for in this Agreement.

+No Mitigation/ No Offset: In the event of any termination of your employment.

-No Mitigation/ No Offset: In the event of any termination of your employment, you shall be under no obligation to seek other employment or otherwise mitigate damages.
-There shall be no offset against, or any recoupment of, any amounts, benefits or entitlements due to you hereunder on account of any remuneration or other benefit earned or received by you from subsequent employment.
-Binding Nature: As of the date first written above, this Agreement is intended to bind and inure to the benefit of and be enforceable by you and the Company and their respective successors, assigns, heirs, executors and administrators, except you may not assign your rights or obligations hereunder without the prior written consent of the Company (provided that if you should die while any payment, benefit or entitlement is due to you hereunder, such payment, benefit or entitlement shall be paid to your designated beneficiary, or, if there is no designated beneficiary, to your estate).
-In addition, no rights or obligations of the Company under this Agreement may be assigned or transferred by the Company without your prior written consent, except that such rights or obligations may be assigned or transferred pursuant to a merger or consolidation in which the Company is not the continuing entity, or a sale, liquidation or other disposition of all or substantially all of the assets of the Company, provided that the obligations and duties of the Company under this Agreement, either contractually or as a matter of law.
+- To Offset: In the event of any termination of your employment, you shall be under no obligation to seek other employment or otherwise mitigate damages.
+There shall be no offset against, or any recoupment of, any amounts, benefits or entitlements due to you hereunder on account of any remuneration or other benefit earned or received by you from subsequent employment. - Binding Nature: As of the date first written above, this Agreement is intended to bind and inure to the benefit of and be enforceable by you and the Company and their respective successors, assigns, heirs, executors and administrators, except you may not assign your rights or obligations hereunder without the prior written consent of the Company (provided that if you should die while any payment, benefit or entitlement is due to you hereunder, such payment, benefit or entitlement shall be paid to your designated beneficiary, or, if there is no designated beneficiary, to your estate).
+In addition, no rights or obligations of the Company under this Agreement may be assigned or transferred by the Company without your prior written consent, except that such rights or obligations may be assigned or transferred pursuant to a merger or consolidation in which the Company is not the continuing entity, or a sale, liquidation or other disposition of all or substantially all of the assets of the Company and assumes the liabilities, obligations and duties of the Company under this Agreement, either contractually or as a matter of law.

-assignee or transferee is the successor to all or substantially all of the assets of the Company and assumes the liabilities,

-Applicable Law:

-Section 409A:

-This Agreement shall be interpreted and construed in accordance with the laws of the State of Minnesota.
+Applicable Law: This Agreement shall be interpreted and construed in accordance with the laws of the State of Delaware.

-The parties hereto intend that all payments and benefits to be made or provided to you will be paid or provided in compliance with all applicable requirements of Section 409A (as defined above), and the provisions of this Agreement shall be construed and administered in accordance with and to implement such intent.
+Section 409A: The parties hereto intend that all payments and benefits to be made or provided to you will be paid or provided in compliance with all applicable requirements of Section 409A (as defined above), and the provisions of this Agreement shall be construed and administered in accordance with and to implement such intent.
 In furtherance of the foregoing, the provisions set forth below shall apply notwithstanding any other provision in this Agreement.